pdav5883/bracket-revival/README.md

 - Button on picks page to reset bracket
 - Button on picks page to see previous bracket
 - License and ref to bracketry
+- Restricted endpoint to grab emails and pick links for players

 ## Maybe TODO
 - Load page once all formatting is ready to avoid jump from unformatted